 At the age of 26, she left the late-night club scene, plunged into the newsroom and never looked back.
 She worked her way up to reporter, covering city hall, cops, courts, religion, the waterfront, general assignment (GA, her favorite), you name it.
 She loved it.

 Though she was working as a daily assignment reporter, Laura also wrote longer pieces for Tropic, the paper’s Sunday magazine, and found a niche as a feature writer.
-At that time, The Herald was one of the best newspapers in America, known for its top-notch investigative reporting and stellar writing.
+The Herald was one of the best newspapers in America, known for its top-notch investigative reporting and stellar writing.
 South Florida in the late Seventies and early Eighties was a wild mix of high rollers, cocaine cowboys, international intrigue and lowdown politics.

 It was a great time and place to be a journalist.